mauri870/blog/content/posts/why-time-differences-cant-be-trusted.md

 draft: false
 ---

+Time granularity on Windows is much lower than you'd expect, and that can cause surprising bugs when measuring elapsed time.

 <!--more-->

+---

 I was investigating a seemingly random CI failure on Windows for a test in Elastic Agent.
 At random, the [ECS](https://www.elastic.co/docs/reference/ecs) field [`event.duration`](https://www.elastic.co/docs/reference/ecs/ecs-event#field-event-duration) would be missing from an ingested telemetry event.